vikrant4/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-7-1.png)

-We can clearly see that the average number of steps taken is higher on weekday than on weekends.
+The plot shows that there are more number of steps taken on weekdays that on weekends and the number of steps is relatively higher in weekends after 10:00.
 PS: *weekdays* are counted form *Monday* to *Friday* only, *Sat* & *Sun* are considered weekends.